 A gloomy dusk breaks up the wall, 2011

-After twenty years of travelling through the boundless Universe I have come back to Earth again.
+After twenty years of traveling through the boundless Universe, I have come back to Earth again.
 A new theme took hold of me, marked by imponderability and mystification of the object I intend to weave.
-The subject of my tapestry weaving is not any more moving in extraterrestial regions but has become man on Earth and his sentiments.
-When being occupied with 19th century art theory I very easily found myself close to a romantic tradition.
-Imponderability as well as mystification have been essential procedures of art, literature and music, as well as man and their feelings throughout this century.
+The subject of my tapestry weaving is not any more moving in extraterrestrial regions but has become a man on Earth and his sentiments.
+When being occupied with 19th-century art theory I very easily found myself close to a romantic tradition.
+Imponderability, as well as mystification, have been essential procedures of art, literature, and music, as well as man and their feelings throughout this century.

 Peter Horn’s Biography

 In 2001 I retired from my day job which meant that I intensified tapestry weaving.
-Since the 1970’s, I have taken part in numerous national and international exhibitions and carried out six individual exhibitions.
-In 1998 I was invited on the jury of the 9th International Tapestry Triennial Lodz/Poland, and in 2002 I was European juror for the 4th American Tapestry Biennial.
-In 2004 I was juror of “Karpit 2” in Budapest/Hungary.
+Since the 1970s, I have taken part in numerous national and international exhibitions and carried out six individual exhibitions.
+In 1998 I was invited to the jury of the 9th International Tapestry Triennial Lodz/Poland, and in 2002 I was a European juror for the 4th American Tapestry Biennial.
+In 2004 I was a juror of “Karpit 2” in Budapest/Hungary.
 I was awarded prizes in Gdynia and Lódz (Poland).